 In today’s world, the fastest instrument is your thumb.

-A mere swipe of your thumb lies between your acceptance or your rejection, your notification or your purchase.
+A mere swipe of your digit lies between your acceptance or your rejection, your notification or your purchase.
 Smartphones and social media have placed everything within our reach, but they have also raised our expectations.

 There is talk of instant gratification being the key to success in retail and sales, although in reality the consumer doesn’t just want gratification.
 They want anything and everything – right now.